Doc Brown's Biology Revision Notes

 blubber (fat) and a low surface area to volume ratio (from nearly the most

-as an insulator to retain body heat.
-Its the same argument applies to the
+as an insulator to retain body heat - applies to the

 bodies of seals, penguins and polar bears.